danielhlarkin/rocksdb-benchmark/README.md

 ## Building

 We use a few third-party submodules which must be initialized.
-Further more, two of these submodules must be built separately from our standard `cmake` step.
-Something like the following would suffice.
+Further more, two of these submodules must be built separately from our standard `cmake` step, and one of these requires a small change to its build process Something like the following would suffice.

 ```
 git clone {REPOSITORY} {SRC_DIR}
 cd {SRC_DIR}
 git submodule init
 cd 3rdParty/rocksdb
 make shared_lib
+cd ../velocypack
+sed 's/add_library(velocypack STATIC/add_library(velocypack SHARED/g'
-cd ../velocypack/build
+cd build
 cmake ..
 make
 cd ../..